pgonzaleznetwork/dxfolders/README.md

 It is **highly** recommended that you test this plugin in a throwaway sfdx project.
 Do **NOT** use it on a git-tracked project unless you've tested it somewhere else and are happy with the results.

+## Installation

+Run the following command to install the plugin

+`sf plugins install dxfolders`

+or

+`sfdx plugins:install dxfolders`

 ## Commands

+`dxfolders` comes with 2 simple commands:

 <!-- commands -->

 - [`sf dxdir arrange`](#sf-dxdir-arrange)
 - [`sf dxdir reset`](#sf-dxdir-reset)

-## Installation

-Run the following command to install the plugin

-`sf plugins install dxdir`

 ## `sf dxdir arrange`